lioncui/mwdisk/README.md

-#This program is used to monitor Citrix Xenapp WriteCache Dsik.
+#This program is used to monitor Citrix Xenapp WriteCache Dsik usage.
-#If disk usage more than 90%,it could send me a wrong email.
+#If disk usage more than 90%,it could send me a email about wrong message.
 #Create on 2015/02/27
 #Author: lioncui
-#Think you!
+#Thank you!